Fenambosy Chevron

 A feature called the Burckle crater lies about 1,700 km east-southeast of the Madagascar chevrons and in deep ocean. it is hypothesized to be an impact crater by the Holocene Impact Working Group.
 Although its sediments have not been directly sampled, cores from the area contain high levels of nickel and magnetic components that are argued to be associated with impact ejecta.
-Abbott estimates the age of this feature to be about 4,500 to 5,000 years old.
+Geologist Dallas Abbott estimates the age of this feature to be about 4,500 to 5,000 years old.